 Mercy Health had previous experience with vendors such as Advisory Board, Gallup, and Press Ganey.
 Kyle Arnold, Systems Director of People Analytics and Talent, says, “We were paying a large amount of money for an annual survey that was slow to deliver insights - and our team still had to do the majority of the lifting.”
 Mercy Health ran six employee experience surveys on the Culture Amp platform in less than a year.
 The insights have been used to improve their Medical Residency and Performance Management programs.
 “These improvements deliver a better employee experience, so we know employees will be happier, the culture will be better, they'll ultimately perform better, and productivity goes up,” said Kyle.

 TP ICAP continually leverages the Culture Amp platform to drive cultural change.
 “Our culture has continued its evolution, and it’s critical that employees feel like they have a say.
 This means we’re using Culture Amp to capture feedback across the employee experience from our joiners and leavers in our annual engagement survey, and now the 360 reviews to develop individual talent,” explains Louise Dilworth, the Group Head of Performance & Engagement.

 Creating and executing your continuous listening strategy

 While there are many components to a continuous listening strategy, the most important one is how you will get started.
-Whether you see the greatest need through an employee experience survey like onboarding, or you want to dive in with a quarterly engagement survey, simply getting started is a step in the right direction.
+Whether you see the greatest need through an employee experience survey like onboarding or want to dive in with a quarterly engagement survey, getting started is a step in the right direction.

-Set yourself up for success by having a plan of action and mapping surveys and in-person feedback across the employee lifecycle.
+Set yourself up for success by having a plan of action, mapping surveys, and in-person feedback across the employee lifecycle.
 See where you have opportunities to get more data and make sure people are comfortable with how that data is being used.
 When you’re ready, Culture Amp is here to help set you up for success.